 Because of the countless magical secret bars hidden around dark corners that would take ten lifetimes to discover.

 Because here I can be anything and anyone.
 Excuse me, are you an art student? he asked as I snapped photos at Baker Street Station.
 Be still my tortured artist’s heart.
 Why yes, yes I am, replied the me from a parallel universe.
-Here I am naked and myself and it’s ok to let it show.

 Because I could be rushing to get to an after-office business meeting and then wham! out of the blue appears Saint Paul’s Cathedral in all its illuminated gigantic glory.
 It is so tall and magnificent that you have to crane your neck all the way back like a penguin to see its gorgeous cupola.
 And even though I’m running extremely late I still stop to take a photo (or 10) because things that take your breath away are definitely worth being late for.